 “Dividend” – the interest payable on the public funds or payment made out of profits to the shareholders in a company.

 “Equity Division” – a division of the Supreme Court.
-Equitable principles and remedies are part of the law, but are separate to common law or statute law.
+Equitable principles and remedies are part of the law but are separate to common law or statute law.
 Equity is used to assist in obtaining just results.
 Common law equitable remedy is an injunction to stop or restrain a breach of the law.

 “Evidence” – all the legal means, exclusive of mere argument or submissions, which tend to prove or disprove any matter of fact, the truth of which is submitted to judicial or jury investigation.
 Evidence may be oral testimony from a witness in the witness box about what the witness saw or did.
 Evidence may also be physical such as a document, product or certificate.

-“Examination Order” – A court sanctioned order used by a creditor after judgement has been obtained for a debt.
+“Examination Order” – A court sanctioned order used by a creditor after judgment has been obtained for a debt.
 The order requires the debtor to given written answers to questions about their assets and liabilities, income and expenditure and means of repaying the Judgment Debt.
 Failure to answer the order may lead to the creditor applying to the Court for an examination summons against the debtor.

-“Examination Summons” – a court debt enforcement process post judgment requiring a judgment debtor to attend court and be examined as to their financial affairs.
+“Examination Summons” – a court debt enforcement process post-judgment requiring a judgment debtor to attend court and be examined as to their financial affairs.
 Failure to attend is contempt of court and a warrant may be issued for the debtor’s arrest.

 “Guarantee” – a collateral promise to answer for the debt, default or miscarriage of another which is not a direct contract for the promisor’s own act.
-In simple terms a guarantee is undertaking by an innocent person to be responsible for another persons indebtedness or breach, ‘Going guarantor’ for another individual or company is a very serious matter.
+In simple terms a guarantee is undertaken by an innocent person to be responsible for another person’s indebtedness or breach, ‘Going guarantor’ for another individual or company is a very serious matter.
 A creditor or aggrieved party may recover against a guarantor’s personal property either monetary, goods or land.
 Guarantees may be unlimited as to amount and may be contingent or immediate.
 If a guarantee is not contingent it means that a creditor or aggrieved party may pursue the guarantor and their assets first without having to attempt to recover from the person who may have incurred the debt, liability or been responsible for the breach.
 Persons giving guarantees and indemnities should seek immediate independent legal advice from a Solicitor.